steview-d/delivery-timer/README.md

 ## Usage Instructions
 <small>(work in progress)</small>

-Call the script from any page to add an element that displays how much time remians to place an order, and on what day it can be expected to arrive.
+Call the script from any page to add an element that displays how much time remains to place an order, and on what day it can be expected to arrive.
 <br><br>

 ## The following data should be provided